Peggy Payne

 Peggy Payne (born 1949) is a writer, journalist and consultant to writers.
-She has written four books and her articles, reviews and essays have appeared in The New York Times, Cosmopolitan, The Washington Post, the Los Angeles Times and Chicago Tribune, among others.
+She has written four books and her articles, reviews and essays have appeared in The New York Times, Cosmopolitan, The Washington Post, the Los Angeles Times, and Chicago Tribune, among others.
 Her work deals primarily with religion and spirituality.

 Biography

 Peggy Payne writes novels that focus on the intersection of sex and spirituality.
 Her most recent, Cobalt Blue (2013) has been published in 5 countries and won a 2014 IPPY for Visionary Fiction.
-It is probably the only novel to be both a book of the month on a Playboy Radio Network program and in the top 100 spiritual books for Kindle.
+It is probably the only novel to be a book of the month on a Playboy Radio Network program and in the top 100 spiritual books for Kindle.

 Payne was born in 1949 in Wilmington, North Carolina.
 She graduated from Duke University in 1970 and worked for The Raleigh Times for two years before beginning her freelance career, which lasted over three decades.

 She was awarded the Sherwood Anderson Award for 2003, given in memory of Sherwood Anderson, author of Winesburg, Ohio.
-She has been the recipient of an NEH grant to study fiction at Berkeley, an Indo-American Fellowship to research Sister India (one of her books) in Varanasi and a North Carolina Arts Council Fellowship.
+She has received an NEH grant to study fiction at Berkeley, an Indo-American Fellowship to research Sister India (one of her books) in Varanasi, and a North Carolina Arts Council Fellowship.

 Her work has been cited in The Best American Short Stories and published in anthologies including God: Stories, edited by Atlantic Monthly fiction editor C. Michael Curtis; New Stories from the South; and Remarkable Reads.
 An interview with her, "Writing and Revelation," is included in Dale Brown's Of Fiction and Faith: Twelve American Writers Talk about Their Vision and Work.

 Books

 Cobalt Blue

-An artist is overwhelmed by a spiritual and physical experience that initially turns her life upside down, plunging her into compulsions, obsessions, unmentionable attractions.
-She has to find out what has overcome her and learn how to deal with power she'd never imagined.
-The story is set in the resort town of Pinehurst, NC, and in New Orleans.
+An artist is overwhelmed by a spiritual and physical experience that initially turns her life upside down, plunging her into compulsions, obsessions, and unmentionable attractions.
+She has to find out what has overcome her and learn how to deal with the power she'd never imagined.
+The story is set in the resort towns of Pinehurst, NC, and New Orleans.

 Sister India

 Her novel, Sister India, was published in 2002.
-It tells the story of a morbidly obese American woman living in India who is hiding from the life she tried to escape in North Carolina.
+It tells the story of a morbidly obese American woman living in India hiding from the life she tried to escape in North Carolina.
 The book is the story of her courageous emergence.

 Sister India was on The New York Times list of notable books of 2001.

 Revelation

-Published in 1988, Revelation is the story of calm and collected minister, Swain Hammond, in Chapel Hill, North Carolina.
-One day while grilling food in his backyard he hears God speaking to him.
-Neither he nor most of his congregation believe in a god who does such a thing, however.
-Hammond therefore faces the difficult decision of whether to risk his livelihood by going public about the ordeal or keep secret the very thing his career is supposedly devoted to teaching.
+Published in 1988, Revelation is the story of a calm and collected minister, Swain Hammond, in Chapel Hill, North Carolina.
+One day, while grilling food in his backyard, he hears God speaking to him.
+However, neither he nor most of his congregation believe in a god who does such a thing.
+Hammond, therefore, faces the difficult decision of whether to risk his livelihood by going public about the ordeal or keep secret the very thing his career is supposedly devoted to teaching.